a1k12/moleculetda/CONTRIBUTING.rst

 to make changes to your pull request, simply push more commits to the feature branch in your fork to GitHub and they will automatically be added to the pull.
 You do not need to close and reissue your pull request to make changes!

-If you spend a while working on your changes, further commits may be made to the main :code:`moltda` repository (called "upstream") before you can make your pull request.
+If you spend a while working on your changes, further commits may be made to the main :code:`moleculetda` repository (called "upstream") before you can make your pull request.
 In keep your fork up to date with upstream by pulling the changes--if your fork has diverged too much, it becomes difficult to properly merge pull requests without conflicts.